Want to know more?

 How does the matching process work?

 Our matching team in the USA is the largest worldwide.
-We suggest your application to a family who will then decide if you are the right au pair for their needs.
+We suggest your au pair profile to a family who will then decide if you are the right au pair for their needs.
 At the same time, families can also search for the right au pair through our website in the USA or their account independently before they match with you.
 Every time a family matches with you, you will receive an e-mail from us as well as all of the family's basic information at a glance.
 You can then make phone calls, Skype, and e-mail each other to determine if it is a good fit.
 If you both decide to move forward with each other, congratulations — you have your final match!

 What is an Au Pair Matching Specialist?